 I would like to thank Kelly Pruitt for taking out time to give such a great interview.

 Virtual Assisting is a very high in-demand work-at-home career.
-Check out Gina Horkey’s FREE VA Course to start your Virtual Assistant career and join 300 students who have successfully started their online career.
+Check out Gina Horkey’s 30 Days or Less to Virtual Assistant Success .
 Gina earned over $4000 in her first six months from all of her freelancing services.

 PS: I am all about doing side gigs to make more money.
 Try these legitimate research panels to earn some extra income in your break times, VIP Voice, Harris Poll Online, Survey Junkie, Inbox Dollars, American Consumer Opinion, YouGov, Clear Voice Surveys.

 Do you think this is a good side gig?
 Let me know in the comments.